 When buying an Oriental rug, we know that you want to enjoy your rug as much as you can where the light stands out the colors better, but the most convenient would be to protect your rug when you’re not in the room enjoying its beauty.
-If you are planning on either having these rugs in your family for generations or sell it sometime in the near future, then for sure, you will want your rug to be as long as possible its best quality with its colors intact.
-Sun-fading is one of the primary reasons why Oriental rugs can depress its value.
-But of course we don’t want that to ever happen and that is why we are here to help!
+If you are planning on either having these rugs in your family for generations or selling them sometime in the near future, then for sure, you will want your rug to be as long as possible its best quality with its colors intact.
+Sun-fading is one of the primary reasons why Oriental rugs can depress their value.
+But of course, we don’t want that to ever happen and that is why we are here to help!
 There is nothing that cannot be solved when talking about Oriental area rugs.

 There are several options for you to protect your rug from ultraviolet light:

-1. The easiest and common one is to change the direction of the rug every 6 months or every year.
+1. The easiest and most common one is to change the direction of the rug every 6 months or every year.
 This will not prevent the rug from sun-fading but will fade the colors evenly, consequently, the rug won’t have just a faded spot on one side and vibrant colors on the other.
 If the rug is placed in an area where the sun only hits it partially in one corner or so, this idea won’t work entirely.

 2. Another great option would be to add a protective coating such as a professional UV film or filter for your windows.

 3. If you don’t like UV film or filters or you consider them not to be effective enough, you could also use Low Emission glass which is a type of glass specially designed to filter the quantity of UV light getting through your window.
-This glass is amazing because it also lowers down the heat in summer and keeps the heat better during the winter.
-Plus it will save you a lot of money on bills over the Air Conditioning unit.
+This glass is amazing because it also lowers the heat in summer and keeps the heat better during the winter.
+Plus it will save you a lot of money on bills for the Air Conditioning unit.

 4. A cheaper way to protect your rug would be to keep your curtains drawn or your blinds closed when you’re not home during the day.
-This still may cause sun fading in a lower way, we recommend sheer curtains and depending on the shape and size of your window if could still fade the colors on the edges of the rug.
+This still may cause sun fading in a lower way, we recommend sheer curtains, and depending on the shape and size of your window if could still fade the colors on the edges of the rug.

 5. If you have a skylight, I would tell you to really consider the UV film or the Low Emission glass or change the rug into a different spot where light does not affect it directly.

-Even though you could change the position of the rug or use curtains or blinds, I still would recommend the Low Emission glass or the UV film or any other type of filter that you consider for your windows.
-This is because, if you have a skylight, for example, you work daily, mostly during the day, you don’t have time to pay attention to where is the light hitting the rug, you come home one day and realize you beautiful magnificent red Persian area rug has an irregular faded spot.
+Even though you could change the position of the rug or use curtains or blinds, I still would recommend the Low Emission glass the UV film, or any other type of filter that you consider for your windows.
+This is because, if you have a skylight, for example, you work daily, mostly during the day, you don’t have time to pay attention to where is the light hitting the rug, you come home one day and realize you are beautiful magnificent red Persian area rug has an irregular faded spot.
 Also, because the position of the sun changes depending on the season, during the winter solstice, the sun is lowest in the sky at noon and rises and sets farthest south and during the summer the position of the sun at sunrise and sunset is farthest north and daylight time is longer than usual.
 We know that you don’t have time to be aware of everything, every single day.
 So not to worry!
-If this already happened and your Oriental rug has already a few faded spots, there are ways to restore Oriental rugs from sun-fading.
+If this already happened and your Oriental rug has already a few faded spots, there are ways to restore Oriental rugs from sun fading.